Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models: Interpretability analysis of cell imaging data

-We begin our interpretability analysis by examining the extent to which we can recover channel-specific signal associated with the gene perturbations.
-For this exercise, we queried 3 specific single gene perturbations: (i) OPA-1, which contributes to the maintenance of correct shape of mitochondria, (ii) ALG-3, which aids in the modification of proteins and lipids in the endoplasmic reticulum (ER) after synthesis, and (iii) TSC-2, which contributes to the control of the cell size (Figure~\ref{fig:visual_ch}).
+We begin by examining the extent to which we can recover channel-specific signal associated with single-gene perturbations.
+For this exercise, we queried 3 specific single gene perturbations: (i) OPA-1, which contributes to the maintenance of correct shape of mitochondria, (ii) ALG-3, which aids in the modification of proteins and lipids in the endoplasmic reticulum (ER) after synthesis, and (iii) TSC-2, which contributes to the control of the cell size (Figure~\ref{fig:visual_channels}).

-\paragraph{OPA-1} The mitochondrial channel shows that most correlated tokens are overlaid with distant regions where enlarged mitochondria are present (pink arrows).
-Quantitatively, this nuanced relationship does not show a strong correlation in the mitochondrial channel (0.41) due to the aberrant image background, but qualitative examination of this channel highlights this delicate detail which is not obvious from the composite images (Figure~\ref{fig:visual_ch}, $1^{st}$ column, middle row), confirming that our approach identifies channel-specific level of detail.
+\paragraph{OPA-1} The mitochondrial channel shows that most correlated tokens are overlaid with distant regions where enlarged mitochondria are present (Figure~\ref{fig:visual_channels}A; white arrows).
+Qualitative channel examination highlights this delicate detail which is not obvious from the composite images, confirming that our approach identifies channel-specific level of detail.

-\paragraph{ALG-3} The most aligned tokens appear specific to regions of endoplasmic reticulum (ER) and RNA with which ALG-3 co-localizes, where it aids with attachment of a sugar-like groups to proteins.
-In this dense image, we report that the correlation of endoplasmic reticulum (0.63) and RNA-specific channels (0.63) are much higher than for channels staining other cellular compartments, \textit{e.g.} plasma membrane (0.24) or actin (0.16).
-This suggests that our token heatmap is prevalently focused on ER-specific information (Figure~\ref{fig:visual_ch}, $2^{nd}$ column), which is consistent with what we would expect from our understanding of the protein function.
+\paragraph{ALG-3} The most aligned tokens appear specific to regions of endoplasmic reticulum (ER) and RNA with which ALG-3 co-localizes.
+This dense image suggests that our token heatmap is prevalently focused on ER-specific information (Figure~\ref{fig:visual_channels}B), which is consistent with ALG-3 function in aiding the attachment of sugar-like groups to proteins.

 \paragraph{TSC-2} We examine the plasma membrane- and Golgi apparatus-specific channel to relate perturbed cell size control to the token alignment.
 We confirm that this channel correlates most strongly with the queried concept direction, but this time in a negative direction.
-As the plasma membrane --- and, hence, cytoplasmic area --- are the most extensive from the cell center, the mostly aligned tokens appear to focus specifically on regions which are not covered by the cell membrane, or the membrane pixel intensity fades away (Figure~\ref{fig:visual_ch}, $3^{rd}$ column, bottom row).
-This relationship shows highly negative correlation (-0.71), making it a stronger signal than actin (-0.43) or mitochondria (-0.49), and in this case is likely monitoring the lack of channel-specific signal.
+As the plasma membrane --- and, hence, cytoplasmic area --- are the most extensive from the cell center, the mostly aligned tokens appear to focus specifically on regions which are \emph{not} covered by the cell membrane Figure~\ref{fig:visual_channels}C).
+Although this behavior is harder to interpret, it is suggestive of that the salient feature for these perturbations is the \emph{lack} of cell density in a well.